Our booking calender is now back online for walks commencing 1 May. The summer calendar for walks between May and July

 On site, there is a single cubical with a chemical-style camping toilet.

 It is not feasible to provide the required cleaning and disinfection of this facility between each and every client’s use of the facility in order to render it safe.
-Accordingly, while the risk of COVID-19 infection has not reached Phase 4 of recovery (as defined by Scottish Government), the toilet facility will remain closed.
+Accordingly, while the risk of COVID-19 infection is still in tier 3 (as defined by Scottish Government), the toilet facility will remain closed.

 We realise that lack of toilet may be inconvenient to some customers and we would recommend that individuals in this situation should defer their visit until a later date.

 - 4) Contact Track & Trace.

 We are required to record the names and contact information of visitors on each walk for the purposes of track & trace in the event of an infection.
 We will use the booking information provided by you on the calendar (Name, contact telephone, and email address).

 - 5) Face Coverings (masks).